fru-io/handbook/development/issue_workflow.md

 ### Milestones

 We use milestones, based on minor version, for determining if a request should be fixed for a specific release.

-- **[vX.Y](https://github.com/issues?utf8=%E2%9C%93&q=user%3Adrud+milestone%3Av0.1)**: The list of requests that will be merged for that milestone once ready.
+Milestones are not tied to sprint intervals.

 ### Flow Control Points